marrowb/jo-syr-ref-response/README.md

 - **UNHCR & UNRWA**: Refugee data and context for validation
 - **Federal Reserve**: Exchange rate data for accurate financial analysis

-### Research Context

-This project supports research on:
-- Humanitarian aid effectiveness and coordination
-- Refugee assistance funding flows and gaps
-- Humanitarian-development nexus programming
-- Aid transparency and accountability mechanisms

-### Publications

-*[Add relevant publications, conference presentations, or reports that use this work]*

 ### Contact